Sébastien Pocognoli: Standard Liège

 On 23 January 2010, Pocognoli was in a negotiation with a move to Belgian Pro League, signing for his former club Standard Liège.
 The move was confirmed the next day, where he signed a three–year contract, keeping him until 2014.
 Upon joining the club, Pocognoli was given number thirty–five shirt for the new season.

 Pocognoli made his Standard Liege debut, where he made his first start and played the whole game, in a 1–0 loss against his former club, Genk on 7 February 2010, followed up by scoring his first goal, in a 1–0 win over Westerlo in the next game.
 Despite suffering from an injury, Pocognoli returned to the first team from injury, where he set up one of the goals, in a 1–1 draw against Zulte Waregem on 14 March 2010.
-Pocognoli went on to make sixteen appearances and scoring once in all competition in the second half of the season.
+Pocognoli went on to make sixteen appearances and score once in all competition in the second half of the season.

-In the 2010–11 season, Pocognoli started the season well when he scored his first goal of the season, in a 4–0 win over Lierse on 6 August 2010.
-However, in a match against Sint-Truidense on 20 August 2010, Pocognoli was sent–off after a second bookable offence, in a 1–0 loss.
-Pocognoli was sent–off for the second time this season after a second bookable, in a 1–0 win over Germinal Beerschot on 13 November 2010.
+In the 2010–11 season, Pocognoli started well, scoring his first goal in a 4–0 win over Lierse on 6 August 2010.
+However, in a match against Sint-Truidense on 20 August 2010, Pocognoli was sent off after a second bookable offence, in a 1–0 loss.
+Pocognoli was sent off for the second time this season after a second bookable, in a 1–0 win over Germinal Beerschot on 13 November 2010.
 Despite suffering from an injury in the last game of the season, Pocognoli finished the 2010–11 season, making forty appearances and scoring once in all competitions.

-In the 2011–12 season, Pocognoli continued to become a first team regular in the first team as a left–back position and did well when he set up the only goal in the game, in a 1–0 win over Zulte Waregem on 23 October 2011.
+In the 2011–12 season, Pocognoli continued to become a first-team regular at left–back and did well when he set up the only goal in a 1–0 win over Zulte Waregem on 23 October 2011.
 Two weeks later on 6 November 2011, Pocognoli, once again, set up one of the goals, in a 2–1 win over Club Brugge.
 Three weeks later on 25 November 2011, Pocognoli then set up one of the goals, in a 3–2 win over Mechelen.
 Pocognoli went on to finish the 2011–12 season, making fifty–one appearances in all competition.

-In the 2012–13 season, Pocognoli missed the opening game of the season after being suspended, but continued to manage his first team place following his return.
+In the 2012–13 season, Pocognoli missed the opening game of the season after being suspended, but continued to manage his first-team place following his return.
 However, Pocognoli suffered injuries in the first half of the season.
 After almost absent for two months, Pocognoli returned to the first team, where he came on as a substitute in the second half, in a 6–1 win over Charleroi on 7 December 2012.
 Pocognoli made eleven appearances in all competitions in the first half of the season at the club.